ualib/agda-algebras/index.markdown

 The library contains definitions of many new types for representing important constructs and theorems comprising a substantial part of the foundations of general (universal) algebra and equational logic.
 These types are implemented in so called "literate" Agda files (with the `.lagda` extension), and they are grouped into modules which can be easily imported and integrated into other Agda developments.

 To get an idea of the current scope of the library, note that it now includes a formal proof of Birkhoff's [HSP Theorem](https://en.wikipedia.org/wiki/Variety_(universal_algebra)#Birkhoff's_theorem), which asserts that every *variety* is an *equational class*.
 That is, if 𝒦 is a class of algebras which is closed under the taking of homomorphic images, subalgebras, and arbitrary products, then 𝒦 is the class of all algebras satisfying some set of identities.
 To our knowledge, ours is the first formal, machine-checked proof of Birkhoff's Theorem.
-(If you believe you there is evidence refuting this claim, we would love to hear about it; please [email us](mailto:williamdemeo@gmail.com)!)
+(If you have evidence refuting this claim, we would love to hear about it; please [email us](mailto:williamdemeo@gmail.com)!)

 We hope the library is useful to mathematicians and computer scientists who wish to formalize their work in dependent type theory and verify their results with a proof assistant.
 Indeed, the [agda-algebras library](https://github.com/ualib/agda-algebras) aims to become an indispensable companion on our mathematical journeys, helping us authenticate the discoveries we make along the way.